philoye/fontunstack/readme.markdown

       font-family: "Gill Sans", "Helvetica Neue", Helvetica, sans-serif;
     }

-and assuming Gill Sans and Palatino were installed, this might result in:
+you would call fontunstack like so:

     $(document).ready(function() {
       $("body").fontunstack();
       $("h1").fontunstack();
     })

-Then the following classes would be applied:
+and assuming Gill Sans and Palatino were installed, this result in:

     <body class="set_in_palatino">
       <h1 class="set_in_gillsans">Heading</h1>